 Another term for shutter speed is exposure time.
-When you set the shutter speed on your camera to achieve a certain exposure, you are controlling how long the sensor is exposed to the light you are allowing to enter the lens.
+When you set the shutter speed on your camera, you’re controlling how long the sensor is exposed to the light you’re allowing into the lens.

-Different DSLR camera makes have different layouts, but you will always see this information in the settings display somewhere, as you can see on the two different cameras below.
+Different DSLR camera makes have different layouts, but you’ll always see shutter speed information in the settings display somewhere, as you can see on the two different cameras below.

-When you are shooting at slower speeds of a second or more, you will see the number followed by the “ symbol.
-In other words, when you see 1” that means a shutter speed of one second.
-15” is fifteen seconds.
+When you shoot at shutter speeds of a second or more, you’ll see the number followed by the “ symbol.
+In other words, when you see:

 What is a fast shutter speed?

-We talk about slow and fast shutter speeds.
-I consider a slow shutter speed to be anything below 1/60th and for me I consider a fast shutter speed to be anything above 1/300th.
-The reason I think this is because when I photograph children, I shoot at 1/250th to 1/300th and above.
-They move a lot and fast, so to avoid recording their movement as a blur, I don’t want the shutter to be open for long at all when I am photographing children.
+This is because I’m a portrait photographer and when I photograph children, I shoot at 1/250th to 1/400th.
+They move a lot and fast, so to avoid recording their movement as a blur, I don’t want the shutter to be open for too long.

-Here’s an example.
 This little boy was having a great time running away and then running back to me.
 He stopped when he reached me and quickly lifted his hands as I took the shot.
-As you can see, his hands, particularly the left one, looks like a smudge.
-The shutter was set to 200 (or 1/200th of a second) so the shutter was open too long to freeze the movement and resulted in motion blur of his hand.
+As you can see, his hands, particularly the left one, look like a smudge.
+The shutter was set to 200 (1/200th of a second) so the shutter was open too long to freeze the movement and resulted in motion blur of his hand.

 What is a slow shutter speed?

-Many people can shoot safely at 1/60th and still get sharp photos, but most of the time I can’t.
+Many photographers can shoot safely at 1/60th and still get sharp photos, but most of the time I can’t.
 I have weak wrists and the strain of holding my camera with my favourite lens (70-200mm f2.8) makes my hands start to shake.
-Because of the length of time the shutter is open this movement then shows up in the photograph as a slightly blurred image.
-I cannot settle for an image that is anything less than perfectly sharp.
+Because of the length of time the shutter is open, this movement shows up in the photograph and slightly blurs image.
+I can’t settle for an image that’s not perfectly sharp.

 So, to prevent camera shake, a faster shutter speed or a tripod is needed.